IETM Brussels video: Opening keynote speech by Eric Corijn

-IETM Brussels Plenary Meeting will kick-off on the 23rd of November 2017 bringing 800 performing arts professionals from all over the world to discuss the role of art in the age of populism.
+IETM Brussels Plenary Meeting kicked-off on the 23rd of November bringing 900 performing arts professionals from all over the world to discuss the role of art in the age of populism.

 Video frame not displaying correctly?
-Click here to tune in to the livestream.
+Click here to watch the video.

 “Populism” has become a container concept which needs clarification.
 But regardless of the shapes it takes, it comes down to a way of doing politics, pretending to express directly the voice of the people without mediation.
 Thus it is a symptom of the crisis of representative democracy, of the void between politics and the citizen.
 If we don’t want to give up on democracy by choosing for an authoritarian system, we have to search for new forms of democracy.
 That search, intertwined as it is with the question of representation, challenges the producers of art, culture and knowledge.
 What are the shortcomings of existing forms of representation?
 How can art and science contribute to participatory democracy?
 What are the mental maps for a world in transition?

-You can also follow the livestream of the day opening plenary “Pluralist Populist Poetics” on Friday November 24th at 10:00 - 10:45 GMT+1
+You can also watch the video recording of the IETM Brussels day opening plenary “Pluralist Populist Poetics”.